PX4/PX4-user_guide/en/advanced/rtk_gps.md

 The PX4 GPS stack automatically sets up the GPS modules to send and receive the correct messages over the UART or USB, depending on where the module is connected (to *QGroundControl* or the autopilot).

-As soon as the autopilot receives `GPS_RTCM_DATA` MAVLink messages, it automatically forwards the RTCM data to the attached GPS module.
+As soon as the autopilot receives `GPS_RTCM_DATA` MAVLink messages, it automatically forwards the RTCM data to the attached GPS module over existing data channels (a dedicated channel for correction data is not required).

 :::note
 The u-blox U-Center RTK module configuration tool is not needed/used!